michaelmcmillan/notiwire/readme.md

 This project tries to solve three central problems:

-1. **proxy**: take the load off various websites which today has to serve a lot of content to an increasingly big number of Notifiers (clients).
+1. **aggregator**: take the load off various websites which today has to serve a lot of content to an increasingly big number of Notifiers (clients).

 2. **parser**: websites which distributes data in unfriendly formats (html, text etc.)